2025 Singaporean general election: Workers' Party

+Singh urged voters to support the WP despite global uncertainties on a 24 April rally, arguing that the WP had proven itself as a "force for good" during crises like the COVID-19 pandemic.
+He emphasised that a stronger WP presence in Parliament would contribute to a more rational and responsive political landscape.
+In response to a statement by Wong of a sizeable opposition already existing in Parliament, Singh argued that one-third of Parliament needed to consist of opposition MPs and that voters should compare PAP and WP backbenchers fairly.
 Jaipragas described the PAP–WP rivalry as a "clear arc", saying that it began "steadily" and "calmly" before coming to "a decisive sharpening at the midpoint".
-Nevertheless, he believed that the sharpened rhetoric and the absence of racial politics, fearmongering and intimidation marked a "healthy" step forward in Singapore's democratic development.
-Political analysts on The Straits Times characterised the WP campaign strategy as ambitious yet conservative, which yielded mixed outcomes.
-While the WP consolidated its grip on its existing seats, it saw a decline in the contested vote share.
-The WP spent S$1.6 million in their campaign.
+Nevertheless, he believed that the sharpened rhetoric and the absence of racial politics, fear-mongering, and intimidation marked a "healthy" step forward in Singapore's democratic development.
+ST political analysts characterised the WP's campaign strategy as "ambitious yet conservative" and yielding mixed outcomes.
+While consolidating itself in existing constituencies, it saw a decline in the contested vote share.
+The WP spent $1.6 million in its campaign.